s-junlee98/Eitri/Product-Tutorial.md

 ### Requirements

-Open the navigation tree on the left to download the latest Eitri.exe.
+1. Latest Eitri.exe file.
+Open the navigation tree and download the latest Eitri.exe.
+2. Basic installation of MiKTex.
+Navigate to MiKTex's [official website](https://miktex.org/download) and download the latext MiKTex package, and install.

 ### How to Setup Eitri